cjkoepke/free-genesis-themes/README.md

 Enjoy!

 p.s.
 If you'd like to know why I'm giving these away for free, <a href="http://calvinkoepke.com/free-themes/" target="_blank">I've written a nice little post about it here</a>.

+## Requirements
+All themes require the Genesis Framework which can be purchased at <a href="http://calvinkoepke.com/go/gensis-framework" target="_blank">StudioPress</a>.